The Mind of Adolf Hitler: Content and conclusions

 According to Langer's introduction to the 1972 publication, he and his fellow investigators made a preliminary conclusion from a "survey of the raw material" and "knowledge of Hitler's actions as reported in the news" that Hitler "was, in all probability, a neurotic psychopath" (page 17) (the term "psychopath" was applied prior to the popularization of its modern definition in The Mask of Sanity and likely just refers to being mentally ill, with "neurotic" being the key descriptor).
-On page 126 the claim is slightly different, and in turn different from the statement in the scan of the original 1943/44 OSS report (page 127-128): "There was general [OSS: unanimous] agreement among the collaborators [OSS: four psychoanalysts who have studied the material] that Hitler is probably a neurotic psychopath [OSS: is a hysteric] bordering on schizophrenia [OSS adds: and not a paranoiac as is so frequently supposed]."
+On page 126 the claim is slightly different, and in turn different from the statement in the scan of the original 1943/44 OSS report (pp. 127–128): "There was general [OSS: unanimous] agreement among the collaborators [OSS: four psychoanalysts who have studied the material] that Hitler is probably a neurotic psychopath [OSS: is a hysteric] bordering on schizophrenia [OSS adds: and not a paranoiac as is so frequently supposed]."

 The report briefly mentions some claims that a Rothschild fathered Alois Hitler - Adolf's father, who was illegitimate - when Hitler's paternal grandmother, Maria Schicklgruber, supposedly worked as a house servant in Vienna, but concludes "it is not absolutely necessary to assume that he had Jewish blood in his veins in order to make a comprehensive picture of his character with its manifold traits and sentiments.
 From a purely scientific point of view, therefore, it is sounder not to base our reconstruction on such slim evidence but to seek firmer foundations.
 Nevertheless, we can leave it as a possibility which requires further verification."

 Some statements in the report have proven, on further investigation, to be erroneous.

 The bibliography of the report contains close to 400 entries.